''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Early life

 Jacobs had an early fascination for both drawing and music.
-As a teenager he copied images from his history books, already showing eye for detail and patience to ensure every line was correct.
-He also loved reading detective, adventure and science fiction novels.
-He cited Maurice Leblanc, Arthur Conan Doyle, Jules Verne and H.G.
+As a teenager he copied images from his history books, already showing an eye for detail and patience to ensure every line was correct.
+He also loved reading detective, adventure and science fiction novels, citing Maurice Leblanc, Arthur Conan Doyle, Jules Verne and H.G.
 Wells among his favorite novelists.
 His favorite directors were Fritz Lang, Erich von Stroheim, Orson Welles and Alfred Hitchcock.
-Among Jacobs' main graphic influences were Christophe, Benjamin Rabier, Étienne Le Rallic, Henry Morin, Ferdinand Raffin, Henri Lanos, Machiatti, Manuel Orazi, Arthur Rackham, Edmond Dulac, Caran d'Ache, Sem, Boudini, Job, Hans Holbein, Pieter Bruegel the Elder, Albrecht Dürer, François Clouet, J.P.
+Among Jacobs' graphic influences were Christophe, Benjamin Rabier, Étienne Le Rallic, Henry Morin, Ferdinand Raffin, Henri Lanos, Machiatti, Manuel Orazi, Arthur Rackham, Edmond Dulac, Caran d'Ache, Sem, Boudini, Job, Hans Holbein, Pieter Bruegel the Elder, Albrecht Dürer, François Clouet, J.P.
 Laurens, Georges-Antoine Rochegrosse, Dormon, Hippolyte Delaroche, Henri Leys, Gustave Wappers and particularly Georges Omry.

 'Blake & Mortimer' - 'L'Affaire du Collier' ('The Necklace Affair').
 Dutch-language version.